Thomas V. Draude: Marine Corps career (post Vietnam War)

 Draude reported to the United States Naval Academy in June 1970 and served two years as a Company Officer and one year as Brigade Performance Officer.
 For his three years of service he was awarded a Meritorious Service Medal.
 During this tour he was promoted to major.

-Reporting to Frankfurt, West Germany he assumed command of Company "A" Marine Security Guard Battalion.
-His command of Marine Security Guards at Embassies and Consulates stretched from Moscow, USSR, to Reykjavik, Iceland, to Nicosia, Cyprus.
+Reporting to Frankfurt, West Germany, he assumed command of Company "A" Marine Security Guard Battalion.
+His command of Marine Security Guards at Embassies and Consulates stretched from Moscow Soviet Union, to Reykjavík, Iceland, to Nicosia, Cyprus.
 In 1975 he reported as a student at the U.S. Army Command and General Staff College, Ft.
 Leavenworth, Kansas.
 He graduated with honors and with a Master of Military Art and Service degree.
 His Master's paper was on the relief of battalion commanders and below during the Vietnam War.

 In 1976 Draude became the executive officer, 1st Battalion, 5th Marines, and later the S-4 of the 5th Marines.
 During a Palm Tree exercise at 29 Palms featuring a mechanized task force, he tested a concept of logistic support which proved successful.
 He then spent a year in Okinawa as the III MAF assistant plans officer.
 This tour culminated with a multi-battalion exercise on Okinawa named Fortress Gale.
 During this tour he was promoted to lieutenant colonel.

 His next assignment was at Headquarters Marine Corps, as an action officer in the Joint Strategic Planning Branch.
 His responsibilities included the Joint Strategic Capabilities Plan, the Joint Strategic Long Range Appraisal, and various special projects.
 He was awarded a second Meritorious Service Medal for his performance.
 He was then assigned to the National War College as a student, graduating in 1982.
 Reporting to Headquarters, Fleet Marine Force, Pacific (United States Marine Corps Forces Pacific) in Hawaii, he was assigned to the G-3 section as Ground Operations officer.
 Selected to the grade of Colonel in 1983, he then became inspector of FMF, Pac until his assignment as G-1 FMF.